 - While the turkey is cooking, add the diced tomatoes, tomato sauce, pumpkin puree, both types of beans, zucchini, bell peppers, and remaining spices to a slow cooker.
 Once the turkey is finished, add it to the slow cooker.

 - Cook on low for 4 hours, or on high for 2 hours.
 If you decide to not precook the turkey, cook for 5 -6 hours on low, and 3 - 4 hours on high.
 Occasionally use a wooden spoon to break up the turkey as it cooks.
-Serve with your choice of toppings such as avocado, nonfat Greek yogurt, or cheese.
+Serve with your choice of toppings such as avocado, sour cream/nonfat Greek yogurt, and/or cheese.

 - If you do not want to use a slow cooker, you can add all of the ingredients to a large pot and cook on medium for about 30 minutes.